 Students in the joint degree program are required to take the first year of law school as an intact block.
-This school year may be taken prior to or after completing one year of Government coursework, but no earlier or later.
-Students may spend a year entirely devoted to Government coursework, but they need not do so.
+This first year at the Law Center may be taken prior to or after completing one year of Government coursework, but no earlier or later.

-J.D./Government students must complete all required courses and the total number of academic credits for graduation (76 in law and 48 in Government for the M.A. degree).
+J.D./Government students must complete all required courses and the total number of academic credits for graduation (76 credits of Law Center courses and 48 credits in Government for the M.A. degree).
 Students must complete an additional 15 credits of Government coursework for a Ph.D. degree in the fields of Comparative Government, International Relations, or Political Theory.
 Alternatively, students interested in earning a Ph.D. degree in American Government must complete an additional 18 credits of Government coursework.

 Nine credits of Government coursework will count towards the J.D. degree requirements, and approximately 21 credits of J.D. coursework will count towards the Ph.D. degree requirements.
-The program also requires the student to: (1) perform satisfactorily on a written foreign language examination; (2) submit a dissertation proposal; (3) successfully complete and defend a dissertation in Government; (4) satisfy the J.D.
-Professional Responsibility and J.D. legal writing requirements; (5) meet the Law Center Residency Requirement; and (6) and maintain a minimum cumulative grade point average of 3.00/4.00 in their Government program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
-Note: The Government program waives the minor comprehensive exam requirement for students who earn a B+ or better in three law courses.
+The program also requires a J.D./Governrment student to: (1) perform satisfactorily on a written foreign language examination; (2) submit a dissertation proposal; (3) successfully complete and defend a dissertation in Government; (4) successfully complete a Professional Responsibility course and the upperclass legal writing requirement at the Law Center; and (5) and maintain a minimum cumulative grade point average of 3.00/4.00 in their Government program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
+Students matriculating at the Law Center in Fall 2016 or later must also complete 6 credits of experiential coursework at the Law Center.
+Note: The Government program will waive the minor comprehensive exam requirement for J.D. students who earn a B+ or better in three law courses.

 Students may enroll in the joint degree program on a full-time or part-time basis.
-A student in this joint degree program may receive his or her law degree before the completion of the program providing that the coursework for the J.D. degree has been completed, and the student has completed 48 credits of Government coursework.
+A student in this joint degree program may receive his or her J.D. degree before the completion of the program provided that the coursework for the J.D. degree has been completed, and the student has completed 48 credits of Government coursework.

 For more detailed information, please read the J.D./Ph.D.in Government Joint Degree Handbook.